 2. Digging a Little Deeper

-communicate the core values of your company.
-Tell the story behind your story and say something that genuinely stresses the emotional aspects attached to what you do, why you do it, and why we all should care.
+It may sound elementary, but it’s still one of the most overlooked, simplistic marketing tactics in use right now.
+You have to communicate the core values of your company.
+Tell the story behind your story and say something that genuinely develops an image of the emotional aspects attached to what you do, why you do it, and why we all should care.

 3. Checking the Boxes